Govt. Tourism License 3195/080/81

 Passport Copy

-Recent Passport-Sized Photo
+Recent Passport-size Photo

 Proof of Local Address